HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Method

-where $\text{CD}(\cdot)$ denotes the Chamfer Distance (CD) between two 3D point clouds.
-We compute the fitting loss for each object part $\ObjectPart$ as:
+\mypara{Part-Based Fitting.} To ensure the 3D objects $\{\Object\}$ follow the object motions in the video, we define a fitting loss $\LossFit$ that incorporates part-level alignment in both 3D and 2D.

+Specifically, in 3D at time $t$, we compute the Chamfer Distance $\LossFit^{\text{3D}}$ between each 3D part point cloud (\cref{subsec_method_multiview_object_part_segmentation}) of object $\Object$, transformed by $(\ObjectRotation_{t}, \ObjectTranslation_{t})$, and its corresponding 3D part point cloud derived from the video frame depth (\cref{subsec_method_hoi_video_generation}).
+In 2D, we project the 3D part point clouds, again transformed by $(\ObjectRotation_{t}, \ObjectTranslation_{t})$, onto the image plane using the estimated camera intrinsics of the generated video.
+Then the Chamfer Distance $\LossFit^{\text{2D}}$ is computed between the projected object part point clouds and the corresponding 2D part mask pixels from the video.

-The object-level fitting loss helps to mitigate any effect from potentially inaccurate part segmentations, while the part-level fitting loss can help to find better correspondences between the object and the generated video.
+Similarly, we also compute the fitting loss terms, $\LossFit^{\text{3D}}$ and $\LossFit^{\text{2D}}$, at the object level in both 3D and 2D.
+The object-level fitting helps to mitigate any effect from potentially inaccurate part segmentations, while the part-level fitting loss can help to find better correspondence between the 3D objects and the generated video.
+Overall, the fitting loss is $\LossFit = \LossFit^{\text{3D}} + \LossFit^{\text{2D}}$.